adifinki/AdvancedMLDLCourse/README.md

-given a bike sharing dataset, we predict the number of bicycles that were rented in each day of the testing set (target variable named 'count')
+Given a bike sharing dataset, we predict the number of bicycles that were rented in each day of a testing set (target variable named 'count')